Introduction

 Growing Use of Genomics Data

-Data science, machine learning, and artificial intelligence have empowered scientists to tackle questions once left unanswered—such as whether genetic alterations cause health conditions and whether lifestyle or demographic considerations are relevant to a disease.
+Data science, machine learning, and artificial intelligence are empowering scientists to tackle questions once left unanswered—such as whether genetic alterations cause health conditions and whether lifestyle or demographic considerations are relevant to a disease.
 The ability to derive meaningful insights and patterns from genetic sequencing data and other health data is opening new paths for future progress in the field.

 Growing Acceptance of Real-World Data